 Staff employed in the Corporation through an Operational Partnership Agreement with SIB are not members of Northern Ireland Civil Service Pension arrangements; they are members of a defined contribution pension scheme operated by SIB.
-For 2022-23 the employers' pension contributions reimbursed to SIB were £5k (including VAT) (2021-22: £4k (including VAT)).
-Staff seconded to MLKDC from TEO, who are members of Northern Ireland Civil Service Pension arrangements, have their pensions paid by their parent department (TEO).
-For 2022-23 the employers' pension contributions reimbursed to TEO in relation to seconded staff were £1k (including VAT) (2021-22: £21k (including VAT)).
+For 2023-24, the employers' pension contributions reimbursed to SIB were £5k (including VAT) (2022-23: £5k (including VAT)).
+Staff seconded to

+MLKDC from TEO, who are members of Northern Ireland Civil Service Pension arrangements, have their pensions paid by their parent department (TEO).
+For 2023-24, the employers' pension contributions reimbursed to TEO in relation to seconded staff were Nil (2022-23: £1k (including VAT)).

-No persons (2021-22: Nil) retired early on ill-health grounds; the total additional accrued pension liabilities in the year amounted to £0 (2021-22: £0).
+No persons (2022-23: Nil) retired early on ill-health grounds; the total additional accrued pension liabilities in the year amounted to $\pounds 0$ (2022-23: $\pounds 0$ ).